Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 language you picked and that the necessary compilers/interpreters are already installed.

-Download the API bindings for your programming language from the Downloads :ref:`page <downloads>` and install them.
-Installation instructions can be found :ref:`here <api_bindings>` and in the ``readme.txt`` supplied with the API bindings.
+First, install the API bindings for your programming language.
+Installation instructions for all API bindings can be found :ref:`here
+<api_bindings_install_and_usage>`.

-Create a folder for your DC Brick test project.
+Now create a folder for your DC Brick test project.
 Download one of the examples for the DC Brick as a starting point from :ref:`here <dc_brick_python_examples>` and place it in the folder.